-We then check whether individual behavior in these experiments is related to cognition in the previous experiments.
-We construct several measures of cognitive accuracy based on answers to the questions about network perception in the first two experiments.
-For the first experiment, which elicited subjects' cognitive degree distribution, we use three measures, corresponding to the three main biases identified in section 3: the first captures inaccuracy in perception of the number of rare types in the network, the second inaccuracy in perception of the number of frequent types in the network, and the third inaccuracy in perception of the mean degree.
-For the second experiment, which investigated differences in perception as we varied network structure, we construct three measures: the first one captures the accuracy in answering questions about the number of low types in the original network, the second one captures the accuracy in answering questions about the number of high types in the original network and the third one captures the accuracy in answering questions about the number of low types in the number.
+We then check whether individual behavior in these stages is related to cognition in the previous stages.
+We construct several measures of cognitive accuracy based on answers to the questions about network perception in the first two stages.
+For the first stage, which elicited subjects' cognitive degree distribution, we use three measures, corresponding to the three main biases identified in Section 3: the first captures inaccuracy in perception of the number of rare types in the network, the second inaccuracy in perception of the number of frequent types in the network, and the third inaccuracy in perception of the mean degree.
+For the second stage, which investigated differences in perception as we varied network structure, we construct three measures: the first one captures the accuracy in answering questions about the number of low types in the original network, the second one captures the accuracy in answering questions about the number of high types in the original network and the third one captures the accuracy in answering questions about